Resources

 Purchase Order (PO)

-Purchase Order (PO) is a formal document a buyer issues to a supplier, specifying products, quantities, and agreed prices before purchase.
-It serves as a legal contract and record.
+A Purchase Order is a formal document a buyer issues to a supplier, specifying products, quantities, and agreed prices before purchase.

 Q